-I am a middle-aged perimenopausal gender, culture and class fluid woman, striving to break free from hegemonic-hierarchical binary models that live inside and outside myself.
+I am a middle-aged menopausal – gender, culture and class fluid – white woman striving to break free from hegemonic-hierarchical binary models that live inside and outside myself.

 Young at heart, I work on keeping off those fatty patriarchal toxins that clog hearts and stiffen bodies.
 I am a survivor, everyday fighting some old, white male concept, but I do wish to thrive, live up to my full female human potential.